liranbg/JCEaverageCalculator/_posts/2014-10-05-how-to-get-involved.md

 #<a name="bugs"></a><i class="fa fa-bug"></i> Posting Bug Reports
 ######*JCE Manager Crashed?
 Something wen wrong?*

 Okay, sorry if something went wrong... we really test the software like **CrAzY** before we upload a new release.
-But if you are here, then something unecpected happend.
+But if you are here, then something unacceptable happend.

-For bugs, please do not send us e-mails. it will get inbox lost...
+For bugs, please do not send us e-mail.
+It will get lost in our inbox.

 Go to our [<i class="fa fa-github"></i> github issues page][githubissue]
-and browse though the issues. try to see if someone has the same issue.
+and browse through the issues. try to see if someone has the same issue.
 If so, Click on that issue and post your experience.
-Plus paste the content of your log file.
+Also, paste the content of your log file.

-If your issue is new, you are more then welcome to open an issue.
+If your issue is new, you are more than welcome to open an issue post.
 Make sure that the title is short and informative.
-At the body, try to provide steps to reproduce + The problem + log file. for an example:
+In the body, try to provide steps to reproduce + The problem + log file. <br>For example:

 ```
 1. login